NuxiNL/arpc/README.md

 making use of an auxiliary process that hands out file descriptors to mail spools stored on disk.

+ARPC does not support any authentication and authorization, for the reason that it is mainly intended to be used across UNIX sockets.
+It also does not provide any support for concurrency and GRPC's asynchronous API.
+Concurrency can be introduced by opening multiple channels across separate UNIX sockets.

 ARPC has been built on top of a serialization library called [Argdata](https://github.com/NuxiNL/argdata), which in its turn has been developed as hierarchical configuration file format for